-MARIA A. KITHCART, Professor of Business, (2022).
-B.A. and M.Min., Southern Wesleyan University; M.A., Webster University; MBA, University of Phoenix.
+MARIA A. KITHCART, Chair, Department of Business and Assistant Professor of Business, (2022).
+B.A. and M.Min., Southern Wesleyan University; M.A., Webster University; M.B.A., University of Phoenix.

 EUNICE R. KNOUSE, Professor Emerita, (2021).
 B.A., William Jennings Bryan College; M.S., University of Tennessee.
 Additional graduate work at Converse College and University of South Carolina at Spartanburg.